Skip to main content

 Damp Proofing Tip for Lewisham Homeowners

 Properties near the river corridors in Lewisham can have higher groundwater levels that make rising damp more persistent.
 In these cases, a standard chemical DPC may need supplementing with improved land drainage around the base of the external walls to lower the water table locally.
-We assess the external ground conditions as well as the internal walls — sometimes the fix is outside the house, not inside it.
+We assess the external ground conditions as well as the internal walls.
+Sometimes the fix is outside the house, not inside it.
 Lewisham Building Control doesn't require notification for damp proofing work, but we provide documentation for your records and future property sales.

-Three damp issues account for most of what we treat in SE13 and SE6.
-Rising damp on Victorian terraces in lower-lying SE13 streets is the most common.
-Properties near the Quaggy or Ravensbourne river corridors have higher persistent groundwater than properties on the higher ground around Brockley and Telegraph Hill, which makes rising damp more aggressive when the original slate damp-proof course (typical of pre-1920 Victorian terraces) fails.
-Treatment is chemical DPC injection (silicone-based cream into the mortar course) followed by replastering with salt-resistant render after a 4-6 week drying period.
-Cost £2,500-£5,500 including replastering.
-20-year transferable guarantee.
-Penetrating damp from cracked pointing or failing render is the second pattern.
-Common on the older Victorian terraces around Lewisham High Street and the streets towards Ladywell.
-Treatment depends on the cause: re-pointing with a sand-cement mix matched to the original, cutting out and replacing failing render, or replacing blocked or broken cast-iron downpipes.
-Cost £400-£2,500 depending on cause and area affected.
-Condensation in poorly ventilated bathrooms and kitchens is the third common issue.
-Common in Lewisham conversion flats where original ventilation has been blocked up during previous renovations.
-Treatment is positive-input ventilation (PIV) systems or improved extractor fans.
-PIV cost £750-£1,400 fitted.
-Condensation problems clear within weeks of installation.
+Penetrating damp from cracked pointing or failing render is the second pattern, common on the older Victorian terraces around Lewisham High Street and the streets towards Ladywell.
+Treatment depends on the cause: re-pointing with a sand-cement mix matched to the original, cutting out failing render, or replacing blocked cast-iron downpipes.
+Condensation is the third issue, frequent in Lewisham conversion flats where original ventilation was blocked up during previous renovations.
+We install positive-input ventilation (PIV) systems or improved extractor fans; condensation problems typically clear within weeks.

 Damp Proofing in Lewisham: What's Included